-- Please turn in the homework to Rong (your TA) by the specified deadline.
-You will usually have around one week to work on your homework.
-One week after each deadline, the graded homework will be ready to be picked up from your TA and discussed during her office hours. - In grading the turned in assignments your work for reasoning, logic, completeness and clear explanations will be considered.
-Points will be deducted if your answer is hard to read or difficult to understand, or the logic not clearly explained, even if the final result is correct. - Late homework will only be accepted under the exceptional circumstances stipulated by UMD (see below). - o You are encouraged to discuss the homework with others.
+- Please turn in the homework to TA by the specified deadline.
+You will usually have around one or two weeks to work on your homework.
+One week after each deadline, the graded homework will be ready to be picked up from your TA and discussed during their office hours. - o In grading the turned in assignments your work for reasoning, logic, completeness and clear explanations will be considered.
+Points will be deducted if your answer is hard to read or difficult to understand, or the logic not clearly explained, even if the final result is correct. - o Late homework will only be accepted under the exceptional circumstances stipulated by UMD (see below). - o You are encouraged to discuss the homework with others.
 You can even work them out with others! (it is a very good way to learn, in fact).
 However, the work you turn in should reflect your own formulation and understanding.